trinodb/trino/presto-docs/src/main/sphinx/connector/mongodb.rst

 ``mongodb.credentials``
 ^^^^^^^^^^^^^^^^^^^^^^^

-A comma separated list of ``username:password@collection`` credentials
+A comma separated list of ``username:password@collection`` credentials.

 This property is optional; no default value.

 ``mongodb.min-connections-per-host``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The minimum number of connections per host for this MongoClient instance.
-Those connections will be kept in a pool when idle, and the pool will ensure over time that it contains at least this minimum number.
+Those connections are kept in a pool when idle, and the pool ensures over time that it contains at least this minimum number.

 This property is optional; the default is ``0``.

 ``mongodb.connections-per-host``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The maximum number of connections allowed per host for this MongoClient instance.
-Those connections will be kept in a pool when idle.
-Once the pool is exhausted, any operation requiring a connection will block waiting for an available connection.
+Those connections are kept in a pool when idle.
+Once the pool is exhausted, any operation requiring a connection blocks waiting for an available connection.

 This property is optional; the default is ``100``.

 ``mongodb.max-wait-time``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The maximum wait time in milliseconds that a thread may wait for a connection to become available.
+The maximum wait time in milliseconds, that a thread may wait for a connection to become available.
-A value of ``0`` means that it will not wait.
+A value of ``0`` means that it does not wait.
 A negative value means to wait indefinitely for a connection to become available.

 This property is optional; the default is ``120000``.